- Target disease: human African trypanosomiasis (sleeping sickness)

 - Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/Doctors without Borders, International; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations & individuals.

-Extensive pharmacokinetic profiling of possible oxaborole compounds led to the selection of SCYX-1608210 and SCYX‑1330682, which demonstrated cure in the stage 2 mouse model of HAT, as a backup for SCYX-7158 in case of need.
-Given the current success of other projects for HAT, further development was put on hold in 2013 and will only recommence should problems be encountered with SCYX-7158 in clinical development.
+Extensive pharmacokinetic profiling of possible oxaborole compounds led to the selection of SCYX-1608210 and SCYX‑1330682, which demonstrated cure in the stage 2 mouse model of HAT, as a backup for acoziborole (SCYX-7158) in case of need.
+Given the current success of other projects for HAT, further development was put on hold in 2013 and will only recommence should problems be encountered with acoziborole (SCYX-7158) in clinical development.

-To ensure future development options if needed, DNDi continues to provide support and advice to researchers working on the discovery of new candidates for HAT, and maintains two back-up candidates from the oxaborole class, both having demonstrated cure for stage-2 of the disease in a murine model.
+DNDi continues to provide support and advice to researchers working on discovery of new candidates for HAT and maintains two back-up candidates from the oxaborole class to ensure future development options, if needed.